 the month of march in a rainbow of colors

-2023 has been a good year for cybercriminals, and it’s not quite over yet.
+It’s been a good year so far for cybercriminals.
 The list of hospitals, schools, businesses, and city governments that have experienced significant data losses and financial damages due to ransomware is still growing.
 “Software vulnerabilities” has consistently remained one of the top three techniques used to infect systems with ransomware.
 Admittedly, it’s an investment of both time and resources to upgrade systems to the latest software versions and consistently patch for security vulnerabilities.
 However, ransomware is so prevalent that updating your operating system and other software applications needs to be a high priority.

 Here are some of the lifecycle schedules for the operating systems and software that you may be using.
 Scroll down to see if your software is still receiving security updates.
 Any paid support options listed below are a stopgap for maintaining security updates.
 In most cases, upgrading to the most recent software version is recommended.